Lost-Outpost/Telsera/GAMEPLAY.md

 ## Homes

 - [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) - A small vault in the Throat of the World for storing away all those sketchy arcane objects in a safe location away from innocent people and your family.
-Only accessible with Clear Skies shout.

 - [Squatter Shacks - Riverwood](https://www.nexusmods.com/skyrimspecialedition/mods/61692) - Adds a "Lumberjack's Shack" behind the Sleeping Giant Inn, at the edge of town.
 When you first find it, it's run-down, full of cobwebs, and covered in ivy.
 Once you put in a little elbow grease to clean the place up, it will transform into the tiny hermit hut of your dreams!